 The lectures will closely follow the text, "Astronomy Today," 9th Edition, Volume 1, by Chaisson & McMillan, with additional demonstrations and audio/video presentations.
-I will also be using images obtained using Hubble, Galileo, Pathfinder, Chandra, Kepler, Fermi, the Mars Rovers, and other U.S. and international space missions.
+I will also be using images obtained using the James Webb Space Telescope and the Hubble Space Telescope, as well as data acquired using Galileo, Pathfinder, Chandra, Kepler, Fermi, the Mars Rovers, and other U.S. and international space missions.
 The lectures will emphasize and clarify the important points covered in the text.
 The exams will be based upon the material presented in the lectures and the text.
 Detailed review materials will be provided before each exam.